surasithaof/Push-Notification-NextJS/README.md

 # Push-Notification-NextJS
-Create a NextJS web app with Push Notification
+A NextJS web app with Push Notification